macrolit/globaloe/README.md

     - The file can be toggled (in toolbar) to display in read-only rendered (markdown preview) mode.

     - The file can be toggled back to edit mode

+    - Regular Markdown files (.md) are rendered as default and the plugin does not interfere with it's regular workflow

 3. **On File Close or App Exit:**